Min2323/reddit-analysis-pipeline/README.md

 - Fast descriptive statistics for number of users, subreddits and keywords by post and comments
 - Scalable sentiment analysis (e.g., CardiffNLP XLM‑RoBERTa model)

+## project topic provided
-## Example provided in this project is GLP-1 agnoist related topics and its sentiments
+- analysis on GLP-1 agnoist related topics and its sentiments